George Villiers, 4th Earl of Jersey: Descendants

 Through his daughter Anne, he was a grandfather of John Lambton, 1st Earl of Durham, who married Harriet Cholmondeley, the illegitimate daughter of the 4th Earl of Cholmondeley.
 After her death in July 1815, he married Lady Louisa Grey, daughter of the 2nd Earl Grey.

-Through his daughter Caroline, he is an ancestor of Diana, Princess of Wales, and of her sons, Princes William, the Prince of Wales, and Harry, Duke of Sussex.
+Through his daughter Caroline, he is an ancestor of Diana, Princess of Wales, and of her sons, William, Prince of Wales and Prince Harry, Duke of Sussex.